salesforce/storm-dynamic-spout/README.md

 ## Optional Interfaces for Overachievers
 For most use cases the above interfaces are all that are required to get going.
-But..sometimes your use case requires you to do do something just a little special of different.
+But..sometimes your use case requires you to do do something just a little special or different.
 If that's the case with you, we provide the following configurable interfaces to hopefully ease the pain.

 ### [PersistenceAdapter](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceAdapter.java)